bchcohenlab/CBIG-Pipeline-Docker/README.md

 The folders for the inputs and outputs are based on the docker run command up above To see the logs with this command you can go to `/output/CBIG_fMRI_preprocess_testing/sub-002/logs` or on the server with `/fileserver/gammu/projects/GSP_CBIG_docker/CBIG_fMRI_preprocess_testing/sub-0002/logs`
-To redo a subject, if you want to delete the entire CBIG_fMRI_preprocess_testing folder you must delete it through the bash, it won’t let you through the server
+To redo a subject, if you want to delete the entire CBIG_fMRI_preprocess_testing folder you must delete it through the bash, it won’t let you through the server.
+- One thing to note which is mentioned in the `Mfile_log.md` is that `-censor` needs to be added to the config file that you are using in `CBIG_preproc_regress`
+- An error will occur saying `CBIG_preproc_regress` failed

 ## **Things for the future**
 - Remove spm and the matlab for it if it is decided that ultimately it is not needed